 The consideration is all variable.
-Because it is probable that a significant reversal of cumulative revenue will not occur and the Company is able to calculate the payout based on the contractual formula, noncash revenue is estimated and recognized based on the spot price of Bitcoin determined using the Company's primary trading platform for bitcoin at the inception of each contract, whichis determined to be daily.
+Because it is probable that a significant reversal of cumulative revenue will not occur and the Company is able to calculate the payout based on the contractual formula, noncash revenue is estimated and recognized based on the spot price of Bitcoin determined using the Company's primary trading platform for bitcoin at the inception of each contract, which determined to be daily.
 Noncash consideration is measured at fair value at contract inception.
-Fair value of the crypto asset consideration is determined using the quoted price on the Company's primary trading platform for bitcoin at the beginning of the contract period at the single bitcoin level (one bitcoin).
+Fair value of the crypto asset consideration is determined using the quoted price on the Company's primary trading platform for bitcoin at the single bitcoin level (one bitcoin).
 This amount is estimated and recognized in revenue upon inception, which is when hash rate is provided.